ValleyBell/MidiConverters/README.md

 I wasn't satisfied with OpenMPT's MIDI exporting function, because it didn't preserve volume and panning information, so I wrote this.
 (There was also something I didn't like about LifeAmp's conversion.)

-## konami2mid
+## konamimd2mid
-This tool converts songs from TMNT: Hyperstone Heist to MIDI.
-It probably works with other MegaDrive Konami games as well.
+This tool converts songs from MegaDrive Konami games to MIDI.

 The tool can export MIDIs and dump instruments to GYB files.
 It was written based on a sound driver disassembly of TMNT: Hyperstone Heist.
+It was verified to work with Rocket Knight Adventures as well.

 ## Lem3DMid
 This converts songs from Lemmings 3D to MIDI.